aws-samples/multi-cluster-allocation-demo-for-agones-on-eks/README.md

 ### Check Terraform parameters
 Please open [`variable.tf`](./variable.tf) and check the parameters.

-You can continue to deploy without any modification, but you may want to change AWS region to deploy.
+You can continue to deploy without any modification, but you may want to change some of the settings such as AWS region to deploy.
-You can also strengthen your security by setting allowed CIDRs, but at least all the public interfaces are protected by authN/Z.
+You can also improve the security by specifying CIDRs that can connect to servers.
+By default all the servers are protected by mTLS but can be connected from anyone.

 ### Deploy
-You can deploy this sample by running the following commands:
+To deploy this sample, you need to run the following commands:

 ```sh
 # Install required modules